Is Selling music and SFX on the Game Asset Store a Profitable Business?

 It is not easy to search through the marketplace at the moment.
 There are no options to add tags to your asset.
+(Update: You can add tags to your asset now!)
 Take time to think about the title name as it is the key to get customers to find your asset.

 On the bright side, it is effortless to make changes to your assets’ description, art and project file now.
 From 2016 to early 2017, you had to email UAS to even make changes to the description of your asset and the changes may take up to 2 weeks!
 Now you can easily edit your asset’s detail in your seller portal and make changes immediately!

 We get fewer sales from UEM now, but we still make some sales every month.
 It does not increase steadily like in UAS.
 However, sale events run by UEM are usually awesome, especially Cyber Monday Sale!

 We feel that their sale percentage is way too high; it’s between 20-90%.
 Many publishers put their asset on sale at 80-90%!
 We don’t believe in giving too much discount.
 It may give the customer the tendency only to purchase your asset during sale period since it can get cheap.
 Offering too much discount might harm your sales in the long run.
 The highest percentage we go for is 50%, only for Cyber Monday.
 Other than that, a 30% discount is the maximum for us.

 We do run some small sales (10-20% off) from time to time to give our assets exposure on the marketplace under ‘On Sale’.
 It helps to boost a bit of sale but not much, to be honest, and sometimes there is no sale at all.
 Sales number are updated by UEM once a day at 8 am (GMT+8) so check it once a day. 🙂